 Strategies: a.
 Continue to actively support the Maine Chapter of the US Business Leadership Network.

-REPORT ON PROGRESS: DVR continues with participation in the development of the Maine Business Leadership Network infrastructure and participates on the MEBLN advisory team.
-No one was sent to the conference in FY15 because there was no one in that position at the time the conference was held.
-DVR did participate the two previous years however.
-DVR has experienced the retirement of one Business Relations Specialist and the resignation of another.
-Despite these setbacks, DVR maintains a dual customer approach as evidenced by the activities below.
-Recruitment of new businesses has, however, been slowed by this staff turnover.
+REPORT ON PROGRESS: DVR ********e participates on the MEBLN advisory team, **** DVR maintains a dual customer approach, however, Business Relations positions were eliminated in recent budgets.
+DVR’s Youth Employment Consultant does engage with businesses and has both presented to the MEBLN and worked with its members to promote work-based learning opportunities – such as career exploration days – for youth. ****

 b.
 Partner with the Maine State Chamber of Commerce, local Chambers, and the Society of Human Resource Managers (SHRM) to expand business outreach/network.

-REPORT ON PROGRESS: DVR renewed its agreement with the Chamber of Commerce which serves as the host for the MEBLN, the Business Relations Specialist and MEBLN members submitted a proposal on increasing hiring of people with disabilities which was selected for presentation at Maine’s annual Society for Human Resource Management (SHRM) conference in May 2015.
+REPORT ON PROGRESS: ****.DVR field office staff participate in local Chambers.
+Staff from the TWBL grant regularly attend Chamber meetings to network and promote opportunities for collaboration.
+DVR staff attend state and local SHRM and other HR sponsored job fairs and networking events. ****

 c.
 With input from field staff (VRCs and CRPs), develop Regional Business Relations Plans for each region.
-These plans will clearly identify roles, responsibilities, and strategies to engage business partners in the field.
+These plans will clearly identify roles, responsibilities, and strategies to engage business partners in the field.REPORT ON PROGRESS: ****While DVR no longer has a dedicated Business Relations team, DVR staff continue to work with CareerCenter partners to develop strategies to meet regional employer need.****

 d.
 Participate with other MDOL programs to pilot a sector strategy to respond to workforce needs in health care.
 A major emphasis is on the development of a Maine Health Care Academy to train job seekers for CNAs and/or nursing positions.

-REPORT ON PROGRESS: This partnership was put on hold due to staffing turnover.
+REPORT ON PROGRESS: ****This stragegy has been discontinued********.

 Goal 2 To serve all individuals with the most significant disabilities in a timely manner including maintenance of no waitlist for services during the period FFY 2012 – 2015

 Objective: To reduce the average time in plan development (status 10) from 300 days in FFY 2011 to 240 days in FFY 2012 to 210 days in FY 2013 to 180 days in FY 2014& FY 2015.